 You could lose all your money investing in these products as these are the highest-risk forms of debt.
 We only do second charge mezzanine loans if Kuflink has the 1st charge.
 This product is not available to Everyday investors.

 Property as security

-Securing investments against UK property does not guarantee that your investments will be repaid and returns may be delayed.
-The market value of property can go down as well as up and the return of your capital may be dependent upon the borrower selling a property.
+Securing investments against UK property does not guarantee that your investments will be repaid, and returns may be delayed.
+The market value of the property can go down as well as up and the return of your capital may be dependent upon the borrower selling a property.
 This can never be guaranteed.

 Default & Delay

-Repayment of loans is not a certainty, and from time to time borrowers may default.
-Kuflink endeavour to mitigate this risk by having a full due diligence process to assess the project and the borrower before listing the investment on the platform.
+Repayment of loans is not a certainty, and from time-to-time borrowers may default.
+Kuflink endeavours to mitigate this risk by having a full due diligence process to assess the project and the borrower before listing the investment on the platform.
 Unexpected things can happen, and the due diligence process does not completely remove the risk inherent in lending.
-Loans may be re-termed, and borrowers may miss repayment deadlines which means that there may be a delay in your investment being repaid and your funds will be tied in for longer than anticipated.
+Loans may be re-termed, and borrowers may miss repayment deadlines which means there may be a delay in your investment being repaid and your funds will be tied in for longer than anticipated.
 In the event that a property borrower does not meet repayment terms, their security property may be repossessed and put into receivership.
 The process of receivership does not guarantee that the full outstanding capital and interest amounts of the loan are recovered.
-You may not receive all your capital back and the process to repossess and sell a property could alter the time your money is tied in.
+You may not receive all your capital back and the process to repossess and sell the property could alter the time your money is tied in.

 If you are new to lending in UK-based P2P platforms you should seek advice from a qualified financial advisor.